opensophy-projects/hub/README.md

 # HUB V.3.4

-> a hybrid platform for documentation and next-generation content
+> a hybrid platform for documentation and next-generation content.

 ---